bgamari/ghc-wiki-import/status/gh-c-7.8.md

 - \[1\] Dynamic GHCi is disabled due to a bug in FreeBSD's rtld, but we're waiting for it to make it into a release.
+- \[2\] Austin has not tested 10.8 yet, but he speculates it is OK based on the 10.7 and preliminary 10.9 results.

 Where: